 The work of Dawson & Guare on executive skills identifies 11 executive skill domains that are felt to be critical to school success, and the original self-report version, along with all other versions of the Executive Skills Questionnaire, consists of 33 items assessing the 11 executive skills (3 items per skill).
 We have found this version of the questionnaire very useful in our work with students and their parents and teachers.
 We subjected the revised version of the ESQ to factor analysis and through this process, the items grouped into five skill areas.
 While this version loses some of the specificity of the ESQ, we believe it is a more valid and reliable measure that is better suited for use for research purposes and to evaluate the effectiveness of interventions.
 We also think the five skill areas are distinct and can help differentiate different executive skills profiles.
-We believe the skill areas are distinct enough to enable those using the ESQ-R to design interventions of each skill area, along with the specific items representing each skill area.
+We believe the skill areas are distinct enough to enable those using the ESQ-R to design interventions based on a student's specific profile of stronger and weaker skills.
+Below are brief descriptions of each skill area, along with the specific items representing each skill area.
 These descriptions should be useful in helping students and those who work with them interpret the scores obtained.